 Such projects are difficult, however, as the landscape is broad and dynamic – lots of different approaches being applied and new entrants continually entering the arena.
 These are positive features, but to characterise the whole field is beyond my simple cognitive abilities.

-But recently three Parkinson’s research advocates (with help from the research department at The Cure Parkinson’s Trust) tackled this challenge, and the output of their efforts was published in the Journal of Parkinson’s disease in July of this year.
+But recently three Parkinson’s research advocates (with help from the research department at Cure Parkinson’s) tackled this challenge, and the output of their efforts was published in the Journal of Parkinson’s disease in July of this year.

 In today’s post, we will discuss advocacy, review the current clinical trial pipeline for Parkinson’s, and explore how an analysis of this pipeline could be improved.